c-eg/Discord-Private-Matches-Bot/README.md

 A bot to create private matches for Rocket League on a discord server.

 ## Project Status
 Out now!
 Not currently under development.
+Currently used on the UEA Rocket League discord server.

 ## Usage
 - `!setpeak <mmr>` to set your highest mmr